Invesco Income Growth Trust Plc - Transaction in Own Shares

 Trading venue: London

-The Company intends to cancel the purchased shares.
-Following this transaction, the Company holds 58,451,459 shares in issue.
+The Company intends to cancel the purchased 152 shares.
+Following this transaction, the Company holds 58,451,307 ordinary shares in issue.

 Shilla Pindoria